Wake Up (Hilary Duff song): Critical reception

-Sal Cinquemani criticized the song's lyrics, calling them "insipid."
-Stephen Thomas Erlewine of Allmusic described the song as "a sweet-natured, slightly listless spin on Gwen Stefani's 'Cool,'" and according to him, it "sound[s] a bit like leftovers" from Duff's previous releases.
+Sal Cinquemani was critical of the song's lyrics, calling them "insipid."
+Stephen Thomas Erlewine of Allmusic described the song as "a sweet-natured, slightly listless spin on Gwen Stefani's 'Cool,'" and according to him, it sounded "a bit like leftovers" from Duff's previous releases.

 Chart performance

 In the United States, "Wake Up" was released to mainstream top 40 radio on July 12, 2005, Largely because of high digital download sales, the single entered the U.S. Billboard Hot 100 at number twenty-nine in mid-August, the week's highest debut.
 It spent two weeks in the top forty and six on the Hot 100, and it also reached the top forty on Billboard's Pop 100 chart.
 In October 2005, the RIAA certified "Wake Up" gold for its download sales.
 As of July 27, 2014, the song had sold 437,000 digital copies in the United States.

 "Wake Up" was more successful outside the U.S. It was released in the UK in late October and debuted at number seven, Duff's highest position on the singles chart there.